Decision-Making in the Manner of Friends

 As in meeting for worship, Friends should attend to business with heart and mind prepared.
 Friends are reminded to consider:

 Everyone has a responsibility to share his or her truth about moving forward.
-A Friend should usually speak only once and release his or her idea, view or position to the Light, to the collected wisdom and will of the Meeting.
+A Friend should usually speak only once and release his or her idea, view, or position to the Light, to the collected wisdom and will of the Meeting.
 A Friend can affirm his or her agreement by adding "I agree" or "This Friends speaks my mind."
 Debate and back and forth between 2 participants is not good Quaker practice.
 The clerk may encourage those who have not spoken to add anything new.
 Arthur Larrabee reminds us that we do not need to hear everything that might be said on a question, but only that which needs to be said to move forward.
 If the Meeting approves, Friends should not keep talking on the matter, unless the sense of the Meeting has been incorrectly articulated or a Friend is not in unity in some meaningful way.

 Clerk: